Skip to Content

 If you want to grow ghost peppers at home, you can either start from seed, or you can simply buy live plants online.
 Ghost pepper plants are not a huge demand, so you likely won’t find them at Home Depot or Lowe’s.

 Try calling your local nurseries to see if they sell ghost pepper plant starts.
-Many gardening centers cater to the local demand, so if you call asking, they might grow them next year!
+Many gardening centers cater to the local demand, so if you call asking, they might carry them next year!

 Ghost Pepper Scoville Scale

-A common question regarding the ghost chili is how spicy it is.
+A common question regarding the ghost pepper is how spicy it is.
 Where does the ghost pepper stack up on the Scoville Scale?

 Put simply, the ghost pepper comes in at approximately 1,000,000 SHUs on the Scoville Scale.
 This was enough to hold the Guinness World Record for the world’s hottest chili pepper for about 4 years from 2007 to 2011.

-Since it has been dethroned, the ghost pepper seems tame compared to the newcomers.
+Since it has been dethroned, the ghost pepper seems tame compared to the new hottest peppers.
 However, don’t be fooled.
 The ghost pepper is still an extremely spicy pepper variety, and will give almost anyone a run for their money!

 Different Ghost Pepper Colors

-One of the great things about modern plant breeding is the resulting variety.
+One of the great things about pepper crossbreeding is the amazing diversity that we now have.
 There are ghost peppers of all different colors and sizes.
-Bhut Jolokia peppers are always super spicy.
-However, darker colored pods are usually hotter, while lighter colors are less spicy.
+While the various types may look different, bhut jolokia peppers are always super spicy.

 Peach Ghost Pepper

-We love growing this variety as the ripe pods add a beautiful color to our pepper garden.
+We love growing this variety, as the ripe pods add a beautiful color to the garden.

 Buy seeds here.